MHSahebgharani/telegram-bot/README.md

 # Telegram Bot

-A Laravel package for handling Telegram bot webhooks and message strategies.
+A Laravel package for handling Telegram bot for channels and direct message webhooks and message strategies.

 ## Features